Master the Art and Science of Project Management

 The Certified Professional Project Manager (CPPM) program covers the practical applications of a project from initiation to closure.
 This course focuses on effective management skills and the “soft skills” of project management while also outlining practical tools needed to implement a successful project.
 This program is offered in evening and week-long formats, includes 35 contact hours for the PMP® exam, and requires a four-hour exam administered outside of class.

-The Project Management PREP is ideal if you need preparation for the PMP® exam from the Project Management Institute®.
+The Project Management Prep is ideal if you need preparation for the PMP® exam from the Project Management Institute®.
 This program provides a review of PMP® exam materials, reviews test-taking strategies, provides sample exam questions, and uses in-class exercises to instill PMI® concepts.
-Previous completion of either the MMPM or CPPM courses are preferred but not required.
-This four-day course includes 28 contact hours for the PMP® exam.
+Previous completion of either the Mini Master of Project Management or the Certified Professional Project Manager programs are preferred but not required.
+This program includes 28 contact hours for the PMP® exam.

 Microsoft® Project for Program and Project Managers.
 Work on one of your own projects – learn advanced formatting techniques, customize fields and reports to meet your organization’s needs, and learn how to get the most out of your project management software.